UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 ## Overview

 This project is focused on developing a database alongside a web application that will help Kids-U manage donors, both individual and organizations, and volunteers along with related funding (via donations and grants) and events.
-There will be two types of users: administrators and volunteers.
+There will be three types of users: Super Admin, administrators and volunteers.

+**Super Admin**
+- Ability to manage roles of users
+- All Admin Abilities

 **Admin**
 - Ability to manage and utilize data